DimitriPalmer22/Studio-Docs/Projects/Summer Project/Level Design/LD Feedback/05-22 Leo Feedback.md

 	- For example, one room could be a basic study room with a desk and a couple candles
 	- Whereas, another room could have been a library room, so there are bookshelves all around
 	- Another room could have been an enchantment room, so there is an enchantment table with various artifacts around

-- *Try to think like this so that we can start curating a list of props we request from the environmental artists.*
+- *Please try to think like this so that we can start curating a list of props we request from the environmental artists.*